What Is a Flat White and How Is it Different From a Latte?

 • 0.5 ounces of foam.

-The major similarity is in the source of milk.
 Milk from Australia and New Zealand comes from free-range cows.
 It should be heated at the right temperature to achieve the silky texture that a flat white needs.

 Flat Whites in America